 The University of Gloucestershire offers a range of accommodation options from residence halls to off campus private housing.
 With about 1,380 rooms in residence halls and managed university shared flats and houses, the University of Gloucestershire has an option for everyone.

 There is guaranteed accommodation for all first year undergraduate, postgraduate, and international students.

-Gloucestershire offers a total student experience with over 50 societies, clubs, sports teams, and theatre and arts programs to choose from.
+Gloucestershire offers a variety of student experiences with over 50 societies, clubs, sports teams and theatre and arts programs to choose from.